Zeloksa/Cardputer-ADV-WiFi-Radar/README.md

 * **Added:** Distance estimation (`~Xm`) is now available in the Wi-Fi Radar mode.
 * **Fixed:** **Target Name Lock** implemented.
 Prevents BLE payload fragmentation from overwriting a locked target's name mid-scan.
 * **Fixed:** Resolved the memory wipe issue.
 Navigating from Radar to the Device List now seamlessly transfers all scanned targets without resetting.
+* **Improved:** Highly optimized UI overlapping and bounding boxes for a cleaner, professional look on the 240x135 screen.

 ---